New drum guy

 What am I missing?
 I'm certainly open to suggestions and criticism!

-President, Canton, OH chapter, Weber Rescue Society.
+Self-proclaimed President of the Canton, OH chapter, Weber Rescue Society.